elocemearg/numsolver/README.md

 returned by `getSolutions()`, or 0 if that returns `null`.

 ### `getImperfectSolutions()`
 Return a dictionary which maps integers (expression values) to lists of Expression objects.
+If a target has no solutions with the given selection, it does not appear in the map.

 This is the set of all solutions we kept because their values fell within the range `[imperfectSolutionsMin, imperfectSolutionsMax]`.
 This includes perfect solutions as well.
 However, if `imperfectSolutionsMin` and `imperfectSolutionsMax` were both `null`, this returns an empty dictionary.

 If `target` was `null`, then this method is how you get your solutions.
-Every applicable solutiont whose value is within the specified range will be in the returned map.
+Every applicable solution whose value is within the specified range will be in the returned map.

 ### `getErrorMessage()`
 Return the error message, as a string.
 If there was no error, this is `null`.